graemerocher/micronaut-oraclecloud-workshop/lab_schemamigration/lab_schemamigration.md

 	          fanEnabled: false
 	</copy>

+> In addition to the database configuration described below, this configuration also sets `micronaut.server.thread-selection` to `IO` which tells Micronaut to run all server operations on the I/O thread pool since the application is going to be doing primarily blocking operations via JDBC and the underlying server (Netty) is based on an event-loop model.
+The I/O executor is also configured to occupy 75 threads.
+This may be adjusted according to your production server.

 Within the virtual environment of the lab the following environment variables exist:

 * `DB_NAME` - the database name